 I believed in 1999 that America's destruction prophesied in Revelation could be coming in Y2K.
-So my wife and I left for Costa Rica, “just in case.”
+So we left for Costa Rica, “just in case.”
 We realized within a few months that this move was not necessary as 2000 could not possibly be when that prophecy was fulfilled.
 Otherwise there would be at least a couple years of a warning about it by a prophet as Revelation 18:4 requires and Jeremiah talks about (Jer 51:46=Rev 18:4).
 I finally saw that in Scripture after landing in Costa Rica but before 1999 was out.
 Live and learn.
 Still glad we moved to Costa Rica for what we learned from the wilderness experience as spoiled Americans living in a Third World country.

 As the years went by there in Costa Rica, when some website visitors learned I was an American living overseas, they criticized me.
 They considered it cowardice or evil to “run away” and not “stay back and fight for America.”

 I'm sure others harbor a similar thought that they are nobler and better to stay put and not run away in the end times.
 Running can indeed have the appearance of cowardice or guilt.
 Joseph fled from Potiphar's lecherous wife and looked guilty of impropriety in the process.
 This leads back to reason #3 and how some can't stand the thought of being misunderstood.

 However, it's what God thinks that matters.
 When God issues a command to flee and it's not cowardice to do so.
 It's obedience.
 Enough said.